AI detection that explains its reasoning. Determine if content is human-written, AI-generated, or a collaboration.

 Use this tool as one input among many when evaluating content authenticity.
 The analysis is most useful for understanding why content exhibits certain patterns, not for definitive authorship claims.

-Each analysis returns a Detection Score (0-100, where 0 = definitely human and 100 = definitely AI), a classification (Human, AI, or Collaboration), confidence level, detailed reasoning across multiple detection dimensions, highlighted passages with explanations, and suggestions for attestation via attest.ink.
+Each analysis returns a Detection Score (0-100, where 0 = definitely human and 100 = definitely AI), a classification (Human, AI, or Collaboration), confidence level, detailed reasoning across multiple detection dimensions, highlighted passages with explanations, and the option to create cryptographic attestations via attest.ink.

 python3 -m http.server 8000 then open http://localhost:8000